-You are investing in a diversified portfolio of investment real estate located throughout the United States that our team identifies and invests in on your behalf.
+You are investing in a diversified portfolio of manufactured housing investments that our team identifies and invests in on your behalf.
 The portfolio should grow and change over time as we accumulated more assets, and others are sold refinanced or are paid off.

 9. What tax documents should I expect to receive?